 1. Hyper-personalized phishing at scale

-Previously, a spear-phishing campaign targeting your CFO took hours of manual reconnaissance.
-Now, an automated pipeline scrapes LinkedIn, your company blog, press releases, and public filings, then generates a custom email referencing your actual Q4 earnings, the name of your auditor, and a recent board decision — in the sender's writing voice.
+Previously, a spear-phishing campaign targeting a firm's CCO or principal took hours of manual reconnaissance.
+Now, an automated pipeline scrapes LinkedIn, your firm ADV, your custodian, and any press mentions, then generates a custom email referencing your actual AUM, the name of your auditor, and a recent client onboarding — in the sender's writing voice.

 2. Real-time voice cloning